Write accessible documentation

 When you create documentation, follow these accessibility best practices for writing.

-Write in plain language
+Write in plain and inclusive language

 Follow these guidelines to write approachable and accessible documentation:

-- Write using plain language, simple sentence construction, and short paragraphs.
+• Write using plain language, simple sentence construction, and short paragraphs.

-Avoid directional or visual language
+Avoid directional language

 If you can't provide the information the user needs in the current paragraph, include a descriptive link to the location.
 If you are referring to the next paragraph or section or to the preceding paragraph or section, it's okay to use "following", "next", or "previous" without a link.

-When you must guide users through the UI, refer to UI elements using their labels whenever possible.
-Avoid relying on directional or visual language as the only means to guide users to a location.
+If you must guide users through the UI, refer to UI elements using their labels whenever possible.
+Avoid relying on directional language as the only means to guide users to a location.
 Typically, directional language isn't needed to guide users through a task, but it's okay to include directional language in your instructions if the user might have trouble finding a location in the UI solely by the label.

 Lead into new page elements